DryTide Owner’s Manual

 Threads

-We try to make our backpacks and bags look as much as regular bags as possible.
-This is why we choose a material that looks more like regular canvas and is not as “plastic” and “shiny” looking as your average waterproof bag.
-The only downside if this material is that sometimes small threads can come out where the material was cut.
-If they bother you the best way to get rid of them is to quickly burn them with a lighter (do not pull on them).
-They do not in any way affect the waterproof capabilities of the bags.
+We aim to make our backpacks and bags look as close to regular backpacks as possible.
+To achieve this, we’ve chosen a material that resembles traditional canvas and avoids the “plastic” or “shiny” appearance typical of most waterproof bags.
+The only drawback of this material is that occasionally small threads may come loose where it was cut.
+If this happens, the best way to remove them is by quickly burning them with a lighter (avoid pulling on them).
+These threads do not affect the waterproof functionality of the bags in any way.

 Waterproof Limitations

-We suggest that you read our explanations on what exactly is the meaning of waterproof when it comes to waterproof bags and what can a waterproof backpack or bag do.
+If you want to learn more we suggest that you read our full explanation on what exactly is the meaning of waterproof when it comes to waterproof bags and what can a waterproof backpack or bag do.

 Waterproof Warranty